vivaria/edisonrul.ing/docs/source/cards/despair-from-the-dark.md

-# DESPAIR FROM THE DARK
+# Despair From The Dark

 *   "Despair from the Dark" can be Normal Summoned.
 *   Only the owner of "Despair from the Dark" can use its effect, because it has to be sent from your hand to your Graveyard.